abusaeed2433/JavaInREADME/exceptionhandling/part1/README.md

-# Exception handling part-1
+# Exception Handling - part1
-> Codes are in `partOne` package

 ## Exception
-- A condition that may arise during the execution when a normal path of execution is not defined,
+- A condition that may arise during the execution when a normal path of execution is not defined.
 - Ex: See `firstTest()` in `Test.java`
     ```
     private static void firstTest(int y){